ZentaChain/Zentamesh/README.md

 * For more details about Zentameshnet, please visit: [DocHub](https://docs.zentachain.io/zentamesh)

- Copyright all rights reserved by [Zentachain](https://zentachain.io/)
+ All Copyrights are reserved by [Zentachain](https://zentachain.io/)

 ---